VKK-00/zno-ml-project/README.md

-# ZNO Outcomes: Leakage‑aware Modeling (2016–2021)
+# ZNO Outcomes: Leakage‑aware Modelling (2016–2021)

-End‑to‑end, leakage‑aware modeling on Ukrainian standardized tests (ZNO).
+End‑to‑end, leakage‑aware modelling on Ukrainian standardised tests (ZNO).
-The pipeline ingests multi‑year raw files, harmonizes schema, enforces a temporal split (train: 2016–2020 → test: 2021), trains baselines and ensembles with early stopping, and produces diagnostics, fairness slices with confidence intervals, feature importance, and artifacts under `artifacts/`.
+The pipeline ingests multi‑year raw files, harmonises the schema, and enforces a temporal split (train: 2016–2020 → test: 2021), trains baselines and ensembles with early stopping, and produces diagnostics, fairness slices with confidence intervals, feature importance, and artifacts under `artifacts/`.